sntioudis/papreca/documentation/commands.md

 > **Note:**
-> Prior to using this command you must set up a height calculation for your %PAPRECA simulation (i.e., a \ref height_calculation command must be present in your %PAPRECA above the current command line).
+> Prior to using this command you must set up a height calculation for your %PAPRECA simulation (i.e., a \ref height_calculation must be present in your %PAPRECA above the current command line).

 \subsection depoheights_default Default